 Best Places To Eat in Marfa

 At the top of my list is the Do Your Thing coffee shop owned by two Bay Area transplants, artists, musicians, and former baristas.
 I recommend the latte spiked with mesquite and vanilla bean syrups.
 Nibble on the house-baked sourdough, avocado toast, or jam toast.

 For the best breakfast burrito ever, head to Marfa Burrito, where owner and chef Ramona Tejada serves up homemade no-frills Mexican food fresh daily.
 The stars of the show are the house-made flour tortillas.
 Marfa Burrito only accepts cash.

-Try more small plates at LaVenture Restaurant at the Hotel Saint George, including Spanish shrimp, lamb meatballs, Margherita pizza, and filet mignon or salmon.
-Do not pass up the tiramisu for dessert.
+Try more small plates at LaVenture Restaurant at the Hotel Saint George, including sweet and spicy shrimp, baked crab cake, pepperoni pizza, and New York strip or sesame tuna.
+Do not pass up the warm chocolate ganache cake for dessert.